yanyujason/MarkDown/README.md

 ##Use Case:
-    Threshold: 50
+>Threshold: 50
-    Currently active/activated: 49
+>Currently active/activated: 49
-    2 listings sent through via REAXML.
+>Two listings sent through via REAXML.
 There will be a race condition where:
-    During the product_options resolutions, both requests will get a count of 49 and therefore successfully save both listing as active.
+>During the product_options resolutions, both requests will get a count of 49 and therefore successfully save both listing as active.

 ##Expected Behaviour:
 >Based on the above use case, only one listing is made active, the other one will be made in to draft mode.